icedwater/CondMDI/data_loaders/custom/README.md

 built for the HumanML3D data, we don't need to change anything here.

-However, it depends on `get_model_args` which requires the dataset name and number of `njoints` corresponding to 12*J - 1 where J is the actual number of joints in the rig, as detailed in the appendix of [the paper][condpaper].
+However, it depends on `get_model_args` which requires the dataset name and number of `njoints` corresponding to 12\*J - 1, where J is the actual number of joints in the rig as defined in the appendix of [the paper][condpaper].

 For example, with `humanml`, since the rig has 22 joints, `njoints` is set to 263.